stowball/hucssley-hireup-demo-vue/hucssley-classes.md

 # Hucssley classes

-Hucssley provides ~80 classes out-of-the-box, which have been sensibly pre-configured for everyday use.
-Some are placeholders for more complex things, like `shadow` and `transform` that don't map 1:1 to a property and value.
+Hucssley provides ~100 classes out-of-the-box, which have been sensibly pre-configured to get up and running, fast.
+Some are placeholders for more complex things, like `shadow` and `transform` that don't map 1:1 to a property/value pair and are more likely to be customized to suit your project.

 ## Understanding class configuration